reylle/AIIDE21_IFVR/README.md

     2- The definition of churn (i.e., what can be considered as churn) is static;

 # Solution
-  We proposed a novel metric to define churn individually (named Individual Fixed Value) and a novel evaluation metric (named Churn Definition Change Rate) that can be used as a warning that the definition should be updated and the churn classifier should be retrained.
+  We applied a novel metric to define churn individually (named Individual Fixed Value) and a novel evaluation metric (named Churn Definition Change Rate) that can be used as a warning that the definition should be updated and the churn classifier should be retrained.

 # GitHub Objective
   This project aims to validate the paper's findings and can be used to understand how to implement the proposed solution in a production environment.